Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 For highly sought-after positions attracting hundreds of applications, a good cover letter is essential to give a good impression of the candidate.

-Some companies and fitness centers will allow you to keep all of your compensation from the client, or they may take some percentage of the session.
+Some companies and fitness centers will allow you to keep all your compensation from the client, or they may take some percentage of the session.
 It can vary in this area also.

 Work duties and responsibilities are dictated by the owners and general managers of the businesses that employ you and fall within the guidelines of the job.